This Small Basement Wine Cellar Built by a Wine Room Design Specialist Will Captivate Your Heart

 If you want a custom wine cellar that lies between traditional and modern, a transitional wine room design is the best option.
 For this basement wine cellar, the owners chose a mix of classic and contemporary wine racks.

 Blue Grouse Wine Cellars combined wood and metal wine racks to achieve the desired appearance.
-Moreover, transitional style wine rooms allowed the builders to create a striking wine display of the client’s prized wine collection.
+Moreover, transitional style wine storage rooms allowed the builders to create a striking wine display of the client’s prized wine collection.

 They customized the racking system to fit the aesthetic and functional needs of the owners.
 They installed wood wine racks on the back wall and the metal wine racks on the right wall.